Mississippi Medicaid Long-Term Care Definition

 For Mississippi elderly residents (aged 65 and over) who do not meet the financial eligibility requirements above, there are other ways to qualify for Medicaid.

 1) Qualified Income Trusts (QIT’s) – Also called Miller Trusts, or specific to Mississippi, Income Trusts, these special trusts offer a way for Medicaid applicants who are over the income limit to become income-eligible for Nursing Home Medicaid or a Medicaid Waiver.
-Income deposited into a QIT does not count towards Medicaid’s income limit.
 In simple terms, one’s excess income (over the Medicaid Cap) is directly deposited into the trust, in which a trustee is named, giving that individual legal control of the money.
-The account must be irreversible, meaning once it has been established, it cannot be changed or canceled.
-The Mississippi Division of Medicaid must be listed as the remainder beneficiary.
-In addition, account funds can only be used for very specific purposes, such as paying long-term care services / medical expenses accrued by the Medicaid enrollee.
-Annually, any excess funds that remain in the Income Trust must be paid to the State of Mississippi.
+Since the Medicaid applicant is no longer considered the owner of the funds, they do not count towards Medicaid’s income limit.
+Trust funds can only be used for very specific purposes, such as paying long-term care services / medical expenses accrued by the Medicaid enrollee.
+Furthermore, QITs must be irreversible; they cannot be changed or canceled once established.
+While the Mississippi Division of Medicaid must be listed as the remainder beneficiary, any excess funds that remain in the Income Trust each year must be paid to the State of Mississippi.

 2) Asset Spend Down – Persons who have assets over MS Medicaid’s limit can “spend down” excess assets on non-countable ones to become asset-eligible.
-Examples include home modifications (wheelchair ramps, roll-in showers, and stair lifts), home improvements (replacing faulty electrical wiring, updating plumbing, and replacing old water heaters), vehicle modifications (wheelchair lifts, adaptive control devices, and floor modifications to allow one to drive from a wheelchair), prepaying funeral and burial expenses, and paying off debt.
-Remember, assets cannot be gifted or sold under fair market value, as doing so violates Medicaid’s Look Back Rule.
+Examples include home modifications (i.e., wheelchair ramps, roll-in showers, and stair lifts), home improvements (i.e., replacing faulty electrical wiring, updating plumbing, and replacing old water heaters), vehicle modifications (i.e., wheelchair lifts, adaptive control devices, and floor modifications to allow one to drive from a wheelchair), prepaying funeral and burial expenses, and paying off debt.
+Remember, assets cannot be gifted or sold under fair market value within 60-months of applying for Nursing Home Medicaid or a Medicaid Waiver, as doing so violates Medicaid’s Look-Back Rule.
 It is recommended one keep documentation of how assets were spent as proof this rule was not violated.

 Specific Mississippi Medicaid Programs

-In addition to paying for nursing home care, Medicaid in Mississippi offers three programs relevant to the elderly that helps them to remain living in their homes or in assisted living residences.
+In addition to paying for nursing home care, Medicaid in Mississippi offers three programs relevant to the elderly that help them to remain living in their homes or in assisted living residences.

-1) Assisted Living (AL) Waiver – While this Waiver does not provide financial assistance for the room and board portion of assisted living facilities, it does provide assistance in the form of supportive services.
-Benefits in assisted living communities may include attendant care, homemaker services, medication management, and temporary skilled nursing services.
+1) Assisted Living (AL) Waiver – While financial assistance for the room and board portion of assisted living facilities is not provided, assistance in the form of supportive services is provided in assisted living communities.
+This may include attendant care, homemaker services, medication management, and temporary skilled nursing services.

-2) Independent Living (IL) Waiver – Intended for individuals with neurological or orthopedic impairments who require a Nursing Facility Level of Care, this Waiver provides services in the home and community for a variety of diagnoses, including Alzheimer’s disease and other related dementias.
-Home modifications, personal care assistance, and specialized medical equipment are available through this program.
+2) Independent Living (IL) Waiver – Intended for individuals 16+ years old with severe neurological or orthopedic impairments, including diagnoses of Alzheimer’s disease and related dementias, who require a Nursing Facility Level of Care.
+Services in the home and community are provided, including home modifications, personal care assistance, and specialized medical equipment.

-3) Elderly and Disabled (E&D) Waiver – Supportive services via this Waiver enable seniors and individuals with disabilities to continue to live at home and in the community.
+3) Elderly and Disabled (E&D) Waiver – Supportive services enable seniors and individuals with disabilities to continue to live at home and in the community.
 Benefits may include adult day care, meal delivery, personal care assistance, and transitional services from living in a nursing facility to one’s home.

 How to Apply for Mississippi Medicaid

-To apply for Medicaid in MS, seniors can apply online at AccessMS or download the “Application for Mississippi Medicaid Aged, Blind and Disabled Medicaid Programs”.
-Alternatively, persons can call the Office of Eligibility at the Division of Medicaid at 800-421-2408 to request a mailed application.
-The Office of Eligibility can also answer questions regarding program requirements and the application process.
-Completed applications should be submitted to one’s Division of Medicaid regional office in-person or by mail.
-See office locations and contact information.
-Alternatively, seniors can fax their completed application to the Office of Eligibility at 601-576-4164.
-The application process may vary based on the program for which one is applying.
-Furthermore, an in-person interview may be required as part of the application process.
+Seniors can apply for Medicaid in MS online at AccessMS .
+Alternatively, they can download the “Application for Mississippi Medicaid Aged, Blind and Disabled Medicaid Programs” or call the Office of Eligibility at the Division of Medicaid at 800-421-2408 to request a mailed application.
+Completed applications should be submitted to one’s Division of Medicaid regional office in-person, by mail, or faxed to the Office of Eligibility at 601-576-4164.
+The application process, which may include an in-person interview, may vary based on the program for which one is applying.
+The Office of Eligibility can assist with the application process and program-related questions.

 Mississippi Medicaid applicants should be certain that they meet all financial eligibility requirements prior to submitting an application for benefits.
 Seniors who are uncertain if they meet the criteria or have income and / or assets in excess of the limit(s), should strongly consider Medicaid planning.
-Applying for Medicaid can be a complicated and drawn out process.
-Learn more about the application process for long-term care Medicaid.
+While applying for Medicaid can be a complicated and drawn out process, familiarizing oneself with the application process for long-term care Medicaid can be helpful.